mikimer/LoRa/assets/6_TestLoRa.md

 If you're having trouble getting this project to work, here are some steps you can take:

 * If your mDot keeps joining and then failing to join the network, you're at the edge of your coverage.
 Move to another spot (probably closer to outdoors) where you can get consistent coverage.
-* If your mDot isn't sending data to the Senet LoRa network, validate that you have coverage by plugging in the Semtech NorAm mote.
+* If your mDot isn't sending data to the Senet LoRa network, validate that you have coverage by plugging in the mote.
 If you don't receive data from the mote, then you probably won't be able to receive data from the mDot either.
 You'll need to find a new location (which could be as close as the nearest window or as far as miles away) where you get coverage.

 ## Send data from Senet via Zapier to a Google Spreadsheet